WebKit/explainers/spatial-backdrop/README.md

 # Spatial Backdrop Explainer

-The purpose of this document is to explain a new [Link type](https://html.spec.whatwg.org/#linkTypes) for adding Immersive Backdrops from 3D models to Web Pages.
-The primary target for this is for standalone head mounted immersive displays but it should have application on other platforms too.
+The purpose of this document is to explain a new [link type](https://html.spec.whatwg.org/#linkTypes) for adding Immersive Backdrops from 3D models to web pages.
+The primary target for this is for standalone head mounted immersive displays, but it could have application on other platforms too.

 ## Authors